-- Colorado Water Workshop Planning Committee- Working to reimagine the Colorado Water Workshop, a conference at Western Colorado University that has addressed water issues in the west for 40 years.
-In 2019, the workshop will utilize design thinking to flip the workshop on its head, and ask participants to bravely imagine solutions for water availability in the Colorado River Basin.
+- Colorado Water Workshop Planning Committee- Worked to reimagine the Colorado Water Workshop, a conference at Western Colorado University that has addressed water issues in the west for 40 years.
+In 2019, the workshop used design thinking to flip the workshop on its head, and asked participants to bravely imagine solutions for water availability in the Colorado River Basin.

 - AirWaterGas Sustainability Research Network - Facilitated coordination and collaboration on K-12 and community outreach programs with a multi-institutional multi-disciplinary network of scientists studying the benefits and impacts of hydraulic fracturing.
 Managed a community small grant program to enable community groups to develop educational programs to address oil and gas development locally.

 - Air Quality Inquiry Program - Managed a high school inquiry project based learning project that partnered CU Boulder engineering students with high school environmental science classrooms to teach students how to use low-cost air quality monitoring technology to complete their own independent research projects.